What is simulation-based training?

 As trainees gain confidence, they are more comfortable in making their own decisions and exerting their autonomy.
 As well as confidence being essential for an individual, demonstrating confidence is important for the patients who have put a lot of trust in healthcare professionals.

-In a simulation facility, you can record the training sessions by video.
+In a simulation facility, you can record the training sessions on video.
 By expanding the video recording with an eye tracker or data acquisition system to measure eye gaze behavior or physiological responses of the trainees, even more insight into behavior can be gained.
-Immediately after the session, the video recordings can be shown with all other data in The Observer XT.
+Immediately after the session, the video recordings can be shown with all other data during debriefing, giving a complete picture.

 Transform a team of experts into an expert team